darren-butler/Third-Year-Project/README.md

 - Client(s) (minimum of 2)

 ## User Guide
-In order to play a game of TicTacToe you will need a few
+In order to play a game of TicTacToe you will need:

 - Java8 installed
 - Host machine to run the Server code